-Risk Item Risk Type Risk Description Risk Background Cause of risk Impact Rating Likelihood Ratings Inherent risk Exposure Inherent risk rating Current Controls well as the auditor- general more focus and importance by senior management and council has raised the issue of fraud and corruption. spheres of government on a national level and the perceptions of the public with regards to service delivery and the misuse of government funding, infrastructure, etc. with LLF.
-Workshops to be conducted in the 2013/14 financial year.
+Risk Item Risk Type Risk Description Risk Background Cause of risk Impact Rating Likelihood Ratings Inherent risk Exposure Inherent risk rating Current Controls importance by senior management and council has raised the issue of fraud and corruption. the perceptions of the public with regards to service delivery and the misuse of government funding, infrastructure, etc. financial year.
 Workshop on ethics took place in September 2013.
 R16 Internal Insurance claims against municipality.
 Claims due to negligence on account of municipality.
 Negligence on the part of municipal employees which can lead to claims against the municipality.
 8 6 Low 48 - Appointed assurer did a complete risk assessment of all municipal infrastructure and municipal buildings. - Occupational health and safety managed and implemented as legislated. - Access to litigation and attorneys. - Regular vehicle inspections.
 R18 Internal Lack of a fully functional Fire department in each of the towns that could minimize the risks to the community The fire services have been managed by the district's fire department with support from Bergriver.
 Bergriver now has to take responsibility for the fire services in the municipal area either by financial support to the DM of by establishing our own fully operational service 7 7 Low 49 The DM is still providing the service to minimize the impact on the community.
-The way forward are being discussed on the quarterly Fire chief forum R19 External Increasing demand on water causes more pressure on excising water sources Water is a scares commodity and needs to be managed appropriately Population growth and new developments 9 6 Medium 54 Upgrading of the master plans to inform decision making R20 External Increasing demand of electricity causes more The electricity network is aging and Eskom cannot always provide in the demand Population growth and new developments 9 6 Medium 54 Upgrading of the master plans to inform decision making
+The way forward are being discussed on the quarterly Fire chief forum R19 External Increasing demand on water causes more pressure on excising water sources Water is a scares commodity and needs to be managed appropriately Population growth and new developments 9 6 Medium 54 Upgrading of the master plans to inform decision making R20 External Increasing demand of electricity causes more pressure on The electricity network is aging and Eskom cannot always provide in the demand Population growth and new developments 9 6 Medium 54 Upgrading of the master plans to inform decision making

-Risk Item Risk Type Risk Description Risk Background Cause of risk Impact Rating Likelihood Ratings Inherent risk Exposure Inherent risk rating Current Controls pressure on excising network R21 Internal Possible non- compliance to Blue and Green drop prescripts Must comply to the blue and green drop standards Level of training of the relevant officials.
-Standards of WTW and WWTW.
-Lack of funding to upgrade plants and to adhere to the compliance prerequisites.
+Risk Item Risk Type Risk Description Risk Background Cause of risk Impact Rating Likelihood Ratings Inherent risk Exposure Inherent risk rating Current Controls excising network R21 Internal Possible non- compliance to Must comply to the blue and green drop Level of training of the relevant officials.
+9 6 Medium 54 SOP on WTW and WWTW.
+Blue and Green drop prescripts standards Standards of WTW and WWTW.
+Training levels of officials Lack of funding to upgrade plants and to adhere to the compliance prerequisites.
 Ageing infrastructure.
-9 6 Medium 54 SOP on WTW and WWTW.
-Training levels of officials R22 Internal Water distribution losses due to aging infrastructure Due to the opportunity costs of water, it is imperative to curb losses within the expectable norms and standards Ageing infrastructure 9 6 Medium 54 Upgrade of infrastructure - WWTW in Velddrif in process and upgrade of plant in Piketberg completed Upgrading of water supply in Porterville(Katrivier pipeline) R23 Internal Electricity distribution losses due to aging infrastructure Due to the opportunity costs of electricity, it is imperative to curb losses within the expectable norms and standards Ageing infrastructure 9 6 Medium 54 Upgrade of infrastructure
+R22 Internal Water distribution losses due to aging infrastructure Due to the opportunity costs of water, it is imperative to curb losses within the expectable norms and standards Ageing infrastructure 9 6 Medium 54 Upgrade of infrastructure - WWTW in Velddrif in process and upgrade of plant in Piketberg completed Upgrading of water supply in Porterville(Katrivier pipeline) R23 Internal Electricity distribution losses due to aging infrastructure Due to the opportunity costs of electricity, it is imperative to curb losses within the expectable norms and standards Ageing infrastructure 9 6 Medium 54 Upgrade of infrastructure